SuperDARNCanada/borealis/docs/source/bfiq-v04.rst

 Borealis software version 0.4 is out of date, see the current format of the bfiq files `here <https://borealis.readthedocs.io/en/latest/borealis_data.html#borealis-current-version>`_.

-The bfiq format is intended to hold beamformed i and q data for the main and interferometer arrays.
+The bfiq format is intended to hold beamformed I and Q data for the main and interferometer arrays.
 The data is not averaged.

 Both site files and array-restructured files exist for this file type.
 Both are described below.